 The BJA Policy Office provides national leadership in criminal justice policy, training, and technical assistance to further the administration of justice.
 It also acts as a liaison to national organizations that partner with BJA to set policy and help disseminate information on best and promising practices.
 The Policy Office consists of the Justice Information Sharing team, the Justice Systems team, the Law Enforcement & Adjudication team, and the Strategic Initiatives team.

-The Bureau of Justice Assistance (BJA) would like to acknowledge and thank the Council of State Governments (CSG), a nonprofit, nonpartisan, membership association, Justice Center staff for their participation, contribution to the content of this site, and for contributing to the successful launch of the Police Mental Health Collaboration Toolkit.
-CSG’s Justice Center division http://csgjusticecenter.org works to provide technical assistance and seeks to improve criminal justice and mental health responses to people with mental health disorders that are engaged with the CJ system.
-Together BJA and the CSG Justice Center strive to advance the use of evidence-based practices and policies to create a network of practitioners, researchers, and policymakers invested in improved CJ responses to people with mental health disorders.
+The Bureau of Justice Assistance (BJA) would like to acknowledge and thank staff from The Council of State Governments (CSG) Justice Center—a national, nonprofit, nonpartisan organization that combines the power of a membership association, representing state officials in all three branches of government, with policy and research expertise to develop strategies that increase public safety and strengthen communities—for their participation, contribution to the content of this site, and for supporting the successful launch of the Police-Mental Health Collaboration Toolkit.
+The CSG Justice Center works to provide technical assistance and develops research-driven strategies to increase public safety and strengthen communities, including building connections between criminal justice agencies, behavioral health organizations, and the community to improve wellbeing for people with mental health conditions or co-occurring substance use disorders.
+Together, BJA and the CSG Justice Center strive to advance the use of evidence-based practices and policies to create a network of practitioners, researchers, and policymakers invested in improved responses to people with behavioral health needs.

 Focused Tools for Law Enforcement